nextagencyio/syncnext/README.md

 ### Enabling the Admin Bar

-1. Set the environment to preview mode in your `.env` file:
+1. Set the environment to preview mode in your `.env.local` file:
    ```env
    ENVIRONMENT=preview
    ```